Donemmanuelo/DOCUMENTATION/README.md

 - We can use the command < multipass --help > to know all the command available on multipass
 - To enter the shell ( we some how created a new shell in our multipass so that if our code had to crash then it will neither affect out host machine or host shell).
 Type to enter the shell < multipass shell instance_name >.
 So with this command your new default shell in the multipass, will be instance-name which is just a name given to an instance, the instance here in our case is docker.
 The __docker__ is an ubuntu instance with docker pre-install in the ubuntu.

-we can also access our multipass or dry run a code on the host machine, this is done as follow:
+we can also access our multipass or run a code on the host machine, this is done as follow:
 - Go to the host shell
 - enter inside the host scriting shell, use the command < nano .zshrc > if of cost you are using the zshell default shell or the command < nano .bashrc > if otherwise.
 - Type < allias any_name= multipass exec instance_name --docker > in you scripting shell